Our Services

 Helpful Resources

-Tumor marker tests measure specific proteins in your blood that may rise with certain cancers.
-Doctors use these tests to monitor treatment response, track recurrence, and guide care decisions—but tumor markers alone cannot confirm a cancer diagnosis or identify a tumor's location.
+Tumor marker tests measure specific proteins in the blood that can rise with certain cancers.
+Doctors use them to monitor treatment response, track recurrence, and guide care—but tumor markers alone cannot confirm a cancer diagnosis or pinpoint a tumor's location.

-Accurate interpretation depends on several key factors: trends over multiple tests rather than a single value, lab-to-lab variability, benign conditions that can elevate markers, and the real possibility of false positives or false negatives.
-Because results are nuanced, context matters as much as the number itself.
+Accurate interpretation depends on several factors: trends across multiple tests rather than a single value, lab-to-lab variability, benign conditions that can elevate markers, and the real possibility of false positives or false negatives.
+Context matters as much as the number itself.

-If you're worried about symptoms or unclear test results, don't guess your next step.
+If you're worried about symptoms or unclear results, don't guess your next step.
+Your symptoms—not just a lab value—often hold the clearest clues about what's happening in your body.
+A structured, AI-guided assessment can help you connect the dots between what you're feeling and what may warrant medical attention.
 Take a free, instant, online symptom check to better understand what your body may be signaling and get clear guidance on what to do next.
-It's fast, private, and could help you make a more informed decision about whether to see a doctor.
+It's fast, private, and could help you decide whether to see a doctor with greater confidence.

 Blood tests for tumor markers have become a routine part of cancer care and monitoring.
 Yet many people wonder: What exactly do these tests show, and what's beyond their reach?
 Below, we'll break down the basics of a tumor markers blood test, explain how doctors use the results—and where you should draw the line when interpreting them.